The Strong Man

-The Strong Man is a 1926 American silent comedy film starring Harry Langdon.
+The Strong Man is a 1926 American silent comedy film starring Harry Langdon, who produced the film.
+It was directed by Frank Capra in his feature debut.

-Along with Tramp, Tramp, Tramp, The Strong Man is Langdon's best known film.
+Along with Tramp, Tramp, Tramp, The Strong Man is Langdon's best-known feature film.
 Capra would also direct Langdon's next feature, Long Pants (1927), which would be their final collaboration.

 Plot

-Paul Bergot (Harry Langdon) is a Belgian emigrant to the United States who has fallen in love with Mary Brown (Priscilla Bonner), a blind woman.
+Paul Bergot is a Belgian emigrant to the United States who has fallen in love with Mary Brown, a blind woman.
 They met as pen-pals when he was fighting in Europe during World War I. Mary even sent Paul a photo of herself.

 Paul searches for Mary Brown by asking every woman he meets if she is Mary Brown.
 By accident he rescues her town from crooks and bootleggers.